TanzyRyan/RyanPersonalWebsite.github.io/README.md

-# Personal Website
+# Ryan's (me) Personal Website
-I always wanted my own personal website and so why not make one as a first project?
-The purpose of this website was to give me a place to talk about my projects as well as a way to show off and document my credentials.
+A website dedicated for showcasing who I am, this includes past and current projects, work experience, extracurriculars, and a bit about me.

+## Description
+Developed a website only using HTML, CSS and JavaSccipt without using external frameworks such as React.
+The website is hosted on GitHub Pages for easy access and deployment and is publicly accessible.
+Here is the link for the website: https://tanzyryan.github.io/RyanPersonalWebsite.github.io/

+## Future Improvements
-Still quite a bit of improvements to be made especially accessibility as well as simplifying the JavaScript and CSS scripts
+Still quite a bit of improvements to be made especially accessibility as well as simplifying the JavaScript and CSS codebase.
+Additionally, new sections such as certifications and competitions are planned to be added.

-Hope you enjoy my website :)